eamonnk/appinfra/Modules/M03-Azure Automation/L02-Azure Automation State Configuration (DSC)/04-DSC Configuration File.md

             }
         }
     }

     MyDscConfiguration
 ```

-In the above example, you specify the name of the node by passing it as the ComputerName parameter when you compile the configuration.
-The name defaults to "localhost".
+In the second example configuration, you specify the name of the node by passing it as the `ComputerName` parameter when you compile the configuration.
+The name defaults to `localhost`.

 Within a Configuration block, you can do anything that you normally could in a PowerShell function.

-You can create the configuration in any editor, such as the PowerShell ISE.
-Save the file as a PowerShell script with a ps1 file type.
+You can create the configuration in any editor.
+For example, using the PowerShell ISE, save the file as a PowerShell script with a `ps1` file type extension.